 Booking photo for Charles W. Leff (Courtesy: Cache County Jail)

-Deputies were able to safely stop Leff and found him to be in possession of several firearms.
-He was taken into custody without incident.
+Deputies were able to conduct a traffic stop on Leff’s vehicle.
+He was found to be in possession of several firearms and was taken into custody without incident.

-Leff is being held on $123,310.00 bond.
-He has previously been convicted of sodomy of a child, lewdness of a child, aggravated assault and threatening another person with a weapon.
+Court records show Leff was previously convicted of sodomy of a child, lewdness of a child, aggravated assault and threatening another person with a weapon.

 Leff is scheduled to appear again in court February 11.
 He could face up to life in prison if convicted.